 Whole venison loins can be grilled, roasted, or broiled.
 When cooking them whole, use a meat thermometer and cook them until a few degrees short of your desired internal temperature.
 Then remove them from the heat, cover with foil, and let them rest 8-10 minutes before slicing (the meat should carry-over cook to your target temperature while resting).

-Whole venison loins can also be sliced into steaks, noisettes (small steaks) or medallions for pan roasting, sautéing broiling or grilling.
-To help protect its quality the meat should be rested (covered) for a few minutes after cooking (the larger the cut, the longer the rest).
+Whole venison loins can also be sliced into steaks, noisettes (small steaks) or medallions for pan roasting, sauteing, broiling, or grilling.
+To help protect its quality, the meat should be rested (covered) for a few minutes after cooking (the larger the cut, the longer the rest).
 The meat will continue to cook from residual heat while resting, so it’s best to stop cooking it a few degrees away from your target temperature.

 Recommended Internal Cooking Temperature: